major macro economic indicators

 - Small economy

-- Risks associated with the lifting of capital controls
+- Risks linked to the lifting of capital controls

-- Concentration of production and exports (aluminium and sea products)
+- Concentration of production and exports (aluminium and seafood)

-Improved budget position and announcement of capital account liberalisation
+A slight budget surplus and liberalisation of the capital account